byui-cit/learning-modules/modules/css/flexbox/ponder1.md

 ## Activity 3

-Finally let's take our media card from part 2 and add lots of them.
+Finally let's take our media card from part 2 and add more of them.
 We can use flexbox to either stack them on small screens, or tile them on wider screens.
 Check out the screenshots below.

 ![Cards stacked up on a small screen](../../../../img/flexbox-gallery-sm.webp)